Mozo guides

 Can I use home equity to refinance my home loan?

-Refinancing is when you switch from one home loan to another, and the more equity you have in your home, the better bargaining position you’re in to refinance to a better home loan interest rate.
+The other reason to use your equity to refinance is simply to secure a better home loan interest rate, as the more equity you have in your home, the better bargaining position you’re in to get a lower interest rate.

 This is because many lenders value ‘safer’ borrowers with higher built-up equity, and therefore a lower loan-to-value ratio (LVR), as they pose less of a financial risk than high LVR borrowers.